Frequently asked questions - Individuals

 Artemis Credit Bureau Registry is located in Cyprus and no information is sent abroad.

 • I am a guarantor/security provider on a loan.
-Is there a possibility that I will be registered in the Artemis Registry?
+Is there a possibility that I will be registered in the Artemis data exchange mechanism?

-Yes, loan guarantors and security providers are included in the Registry.
+Yes, loan guarantors and security providers are included in the Artemis data exchange mechanism.

-• I have settled/been released from a credit facility I had with the Bank/Credit Acquiring Company.
-When will this data be deleted from the Artemis Credit Bureau Registry?
+• I have settled a credit facility I had with the Bank / Credit Purchaser Credit Servicer / Leasing Company.
+When will this data be deleted from the Artemis data exchange mechanism?

-Based on the provisions of the relevant Directive of Central Bank of Cyprus and the relevant data retention rules in the Artemis Credit Bureau's Registry, the specific credit facility that you have settled for or you have been released from, will be removed from Artemis Credit Bureau's Registry in its next monthly update.
+Based on the provisions of the relevant Directive of Central Bank of Cyprus and the relevant data retention rules in the Artemis data exchange mechanism, the specific credit facility that you have settled will appear as closed in the Credit Report during the next monthly update of the Artemis data exchange mechanism.
 Monthly updates are taking place on the eleventh (11th) business day of the month that follows the one in which the credit facility settlement/ release from has occurred.
+After a period of three (3) years for Debtors/ Co-debtors or one (1) year for Guarantors/Security providers from the date of repayment of the credit facility, this data will be deleted from your Credit Report.

-• Does the information that a bankrupted person has “reinstated by right” or the bankruptcy order been cancelled from your Registry?
+• Is the information that a bankrupted person has “reinstated by right” deleted from the Artemis data exchange mechanism?

-• How often is your Registry being updated with information from banks/credit acquiring companies?
+• How often is the Artemis data exchange mechanism being updated with information?

-As per the 2015 Central Bank of Cyprus Directive on “Τhe Operation of a System or a Mechanism for the Exchange, Collection and Provision of data Directive of 2015” which governs the operation of our Registry, Artemis Credit Bureau Registry is updated monthly, at the last working day of each month.
-More specifically, data by the banks and credit acquiring companies are submitted to Artemis Credit Bureau no later than the 10th working day of each month.
+As per the Central Bank of Cyprus Directive on “Τhe Operation of a System or a Mechanism for the Exchange, Collection and Provision of data Directive” which governs the operation of Artemis data exchange mechanism, Artemis data exchange mechanism is updated monthly, at the last working day of each month.
+More specifically, data by the banks, branches of credit institutions operating in the Republic of Cyprus, Credit Purchasers, Credit Servicers and Leasing Companies are submitted to Artemis Credit Bureau no later than the 10th working day of each month.

-The update of the Registry with data from other sources such as the Central Information Registry on issuers of dishonored cheques and the Bankruptcy Registry is more frequent.
+The update of the Artemis data exchange mechanism with data from other sources such as the Central Information Registry on issuers of dishonored cheques and the Bankruptcy Registry is more frequent.

 • Who is aware of the information that concerns me?

-As per the Business of Credit Institutions Laws, the “Purchase of Credit Facilities and Related Matters” Law and the Central Bank of Cyprus Directive titled “Τhe Operation of a System or a Mechanism for the Exchange, Collection and Provision of data”, recipients of the information are all the banks and credit acquiring companies as well as the Central Bank of Cyprus.
+As per the Business of Credit Institutions Laws, the “Purchase of Credit Facilities and Related Matters” Law and the Central Bank of Cyprus Directive titled “Τhe Operation of a System or a Mechanism for the Exchange, Collection and Provision of data”, recipients of the information are all the banks, branches of credit institutions operating in the Republic of Cyprus, Credit Servicers and Leasing Companies.

-• What is the legal basis for the processing of the personal data concerning me that are kept by Artemis Credit Bureau?
+• What is the legal basis for the processing of the personal data concerning me that are kept by Artemis data exchange mechanism?

-With regards to Registry of credit facilities, Lawsuits and Court Decisions, Issuers of Dishonoured cheques and Bankrupted entities, the legal basis for the processing of personal data collected by the Artemis Credit Bureau is its legal obligation resulting from the Business of Credit Institutions Laws, the “Purchase of Credit Facilities and Related Matters” Law and the 2015 Central Bank of Cyprus Directive titled “Τhe Operation of a System or a Mechanism for the Exchange, Collection and Provision of data Directive of 2015”
+With regards to Registry of credit facilities, Lawsuits and Court Decisions, Issuers of Dishonoured cheques and Bankrupted entities, the legal basis for the processing of personal data collected by the Artemis Credit Bureau is its legal obligation resulting from the Business of Credit Institutions Laws, the “Purchase of Credit Facilities and Related Matters” Law and the Central Bank of Cyprus Directive titled “Τhe Operation of a System or a Mechanism for the Exchange, Collection and Provision of data Directive”

 • Why hasn’t Artemis Credit Bureau informed me of any records kept on me?

-Pursuant to Article 14 of the General Data Protection Regulation (GDPR) that came into force in May 2018, Artemis is exempted from the obligation to inform the data subjects for the processing of their personal data because the processing arises from a legal obligation.
+Pursuant to Article 14 of the General Data Protection Regulation (GDPR), Artemis is exempted from the obligation to inform the data subjects for the processing of their personal data because the processing arises from a legal obligation.

 Frequently asked questions - Businesses